 Written by: Annie Jarvis

-Locking away my Passport
+Locking My Passport

-If I had been carrying my passport on me the day I was mugged it would be long gone with my other possessions.
-Luckily I had followed the advice of a number of travelers including Travel Fashion Girl and had locked my passport in the hostel locker.
 My passport was my most important and valuable possession during my travels and while I was devastated by the loss of everything else I was unbelievably grateful to myself for not carrying it around with me.
+If I’d been carrying my passport on me the day I was mugged, it would be long gone with my other possessions.

 Although it isn’t always necessary to lock everything away (if you go on a day trip you may want your phone and camera), I know that I could have spent a little more time ensuring I only had the bare necessities on me when leaving the hostel.